Everything you need to know about Michael O'Hare's new restaurant including menu, prices and how to book

-Psycho Sandbox, Leeds: Everything you need to know about Michael O'Hare's new restaurant including opening date, menu, prices and how to book
+Psycho Sandbar, Leeds: Everything you need to know about Michael O'Hare's new restaurant including opening date, menu, prices and how to book

 Promising a “fish-heavy” restaurant and the same quality of food diners have come to love at The Man Behind The Curtain, O’Hare said Psycho Sandbar would be more versatile and accessible, with a “surf-shack” theme.